hobbitlv1/LFM2-VL-ONNX/README.md

 ## Overview

-This repository provides tools to export models to ONNX format, apply dynamic quantization to reduce model size, evaluate quantization accuracy on COCO validation dataset, benchmark inference performance, and prepare validation datasets for consistent evaluation.
+This repository provides tools to export models to ONNX format, apply dynamic or static quantization to reduce model size, evaluate quantization accuracy on COCO validation dataset, benchmark inference performance, and prepare validation datasets for consistent evaluation.

 ## Installation